omgnetwork/omgnetwork.github.io/docs/network/in-flight-exits.md

 Exits allow a user to withdraw funds from the OMG Network back onto the root chain.
 There are two types of exit: standard exits and in-flight exits (IFEs).
 This section will cover in-flight-exits.

-A transaction is considered to be “in-flight” if it has been broadcasted but has not yet been included in the child chain.
+A transaction is considered to be _in-flight_ if it has been broadcasted but has not yet been included in the child chain.
 It may also be in-flight from the perspective of an individual user if that user does not have access to the block where the said transaction is included.

 A user may consider an exit _in-flight_ in the following scenarios:
 - The user has signed and broadcast a transaction, but is unable to verify its inclusion in a block.